celestiaorg/docs/nodes/blobstream-relayer.md

 Also, while every validator in the Celestia validator set needs to run an orchestrator, we only need one entity to run the relayer, and it can be anyone.
 Thus, if you're a validator, most likely you want to read [the orchestrator documentation](https://docs.celestia.org/nodes/blobstream-orchestrator/).

 Every relayer needs to target a Blobstream smart contract.
-This latter can be deployed, if not already, using the `blobstream deploy` command.
+This contract can be deployed, if not already, using the `blobstream deploy` command.
 More details in the [Deploy the Blobstream contract guide](https://docs.celestia.org/nodes/blobstream-deploy/).

 ## How it works